Estimation Beyond Data Reweighting: Kernel Method of Moments: Kernel Method of Moments

 \begin{remark} Assumption~f) implies that asymptotically the reference distribution $\omega$ is required to converge weakly to the population distribution $P_0$.
 However, as $Q$ can be chosen as an arbitrary (continuous) distribution, as long as $\operatorname{supp}(\hat{P}_n) \subseteq \operatorname{supp}(Q)$, the form of $\omega = (1-\alpha) \hat{P}_n + \alpha Q$ does not restrict the set of candidate distributions $P$ in \eqref{eq:functional-kgel} further than to distributions that admit a density w.r.t.\ $Q$. \end{remark}

-\begin{remark} A sufficiently rich function space for Theorem~\ref{th:consistency-cmr} is for example given by the RKHS of a universal kernel (see Theorem~3.9 of \citet{kremer2022functional}).
+\begin{remark} A sufficiently rich function space for Theorem~\ref{th:consistency-cmr} is for example given by the RKHS of an integrally strictly positive definite universal kernel (e.g., Gaussian kernel; see Theorem~3.9 of \citet{kremer2022functional}).
 Moreover, based on universal approximation theorems~\citep{hornik1989multilayer}, $\mathcal{H}$ can be represented by neural networks of asymptotically growing width/depth.
-In this case the local Lipschitz property can be ensured by restricting the weights to a compact domain (e.g., via weight clipping). \end{remark} \begin{theorem}[Asymptotic Normality ] Let Assumptions a)-j) of Theorem~\ref{th:consistency-cmr} be satisfied.
+In this case the local Lipschitz property can be ensured by restricting the weights to a compact domain (e.g., via weight clipping). \end{remark} \begin{theorem}[Asymptotic Normality ] Let the assumptions of Theorem~\ref{th:consistency-cmr} be satisfied.
 Then,

 where